Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/01_Intro_chipseq.md

 ---

 Within the DNA fragments enriched for the regions binding to a protein of interest, only a fraction correspond to actual signal.
-The proportion of DNA fragments containing the actual binding site of the protein depends on the **number of active binding sites, the number of starting genomes, and the efficiency of the IP**.
+The proportion of DNA fragments containing the actual binding site of the protein depends on:

+>- the **number of active binding sites**
+>- the **number of starting genomes**
+>- the **efficiency of the IP**

 ---